RaseshChandrayan/debales-ai-agent/README.md

 RAG: For dedicated Debales-specific information.
 SERP: For general or real-time external knowledge.
 Hybrid: For complex queries requiring a synthesis of both sources.
 Implements strict fallback protocols to prevent hallucinations.

+## How it Works

+1. User enters a query
+2. Query is classified using LangGraph:
+   - Debales-related → RAG
+   - General → SERP API
+   - Mixed → Both
+3. Relevant data is retrieved
+4. Final answer is formatted with sources

 Project Structure